 Or, you can also choose to implement any of the algorithms referenced in the our textbook that are not already implemented, or provide better visualizations of existing algorithms (for didactic purpose).

-A final option is to build a NetLogo simulation of a multiagent problem in a separate domain, one which you are already familiar with, say, because you are doing a PhD thesis on that problem.
+Another, very popular, option is to build a NetLogo simulation of a multiagent problem in a separate domain, one which you are already familiar with, say, because you are doing a PhD thesis on that problem.

 Your deliverable will be a paper that summarizes exisiting research on a specific topic, with appropriate citations, and

 either presents a new algorithm/protocol/etc. along the same lines or organizes these results in a novel way (think "survey paper").

 The final paper should be at least 10 pages long.
 I will be looking to see that you understand the topic at hand and how the various contributions relate to each other.
 You will be looking at papers beyond the above conferences.

 The final projects are due Wednesday May 1.